New Hampshire's Best Children's Amusement Park

 Her suggestion was that Bob and Ruth build a small village around her dolls.
 The Morrells had the idea to create a village of more than just dolls, a village where storybook animals could live and where storybook characters could come to life.
 The idea grew into a business, as Bob and Ruth added plans for rides and play areas, to create a place where young families could play and have fun and live happily for at least a day or longer.

 In 1954, the Morrells bought a piece of affordable land in Glen, acreage that the previous owner said wouldn’t even make a decent pasture.
-With some local help, they built a handful of colorful buildings and characters, and opened for business in 1954, a year before the opening of Disneyland forever changed amusement parks.
+With some local help, they built a handful of colorful buildings and characters, and opened for business in late 1954, a year before the opening of Disneyland forever changed amusement parks.

 A few good years, highlighted by the arrival of Cinderella's Pumpkin Coach and Castle in 1957, were followed by a few not-so-good years, as the economy slowed throughout the country.
 The fledgling park was truly a risky business venture, and local bankers shied away from holding a mortgage on the home of the three bears.
 Through perseverance, hard work, ingenuity, and continuous reinvestment in the park, Story Land has survived and grown.

 Story Land always has been, and continues to be, a family oriented business, run by Morrell Family disciples, and geared to young families everywhere.
 In the beginning, and throughout the rest of their lives, Ruth ran the gift shop and other things while Bob ran from place to place to make sure everyone was having fun.
 As a child, daughter Nancy portrayed Mistress Mary in her garden.
 As an adult, son Stoney carried on the family legacy until his unfortunate passing in 2006.